 We understand that situations vary according to region and resources.
 No one solution will fit every district.
 For this reason, we offer some options for support below, but also will continue to explore ideas and develop additional tools as we continue to learn and discover the emerging needs of schools and their students as time goes on.

-New document: Using PALS in Fall 2020: Alternative Scenarios and Options; (This document will be updated soon to include additional options for administering fall screening tasks remotely.)
+New document: Using PALS in Fall 2020: Alternative Scenarios and Options; (This document has recently been updated.)

 Our goal is to be responsive to the evolving ways in which districts and families are finding to support literacy development for students, and especially for those who have been identified as being at risk for a serious reading difficulty.
 In the meantime, we would like to hear from you (email@example.com) about the needs of your schools and the families you serve.
 Please consider filling out the Fall 2020 Check In survey on the COVID-19 Resources tile in your PALS Online account.